ml4sts/open-humanities/episodes/03-hello-open-source.md

 There are multiple ways of doing so, either by having GitHub use an HTML file (`index.html`) directly to publish, or by using a tool that GitHub provides called Jekyll which renders Markdown into HTML.
 You can use the contents of one md file directly named either `README.md` or `index.md and Jekyll will render them into a webpage making it really easy to setup a blog or a template-based website.
 You can then configure Jekyll with more detailed configuration settings to make your webpage more customized.
 There are many tools to convert markdown (or other simple formats, like [RestructuredText](https://docutils.sourceforge.io/rst.html)) to HTML, called [static site generators](https://jamstack.org/generators/).
 We will see another one later, called Mystmd (read myst Markdown).
+In this case the markdown is called the *source* and the HTML is the *rendered output*.
+One way to think about source is that it is all of the contents you need to get to the output, but in an easier to modify form.
+The rendered output is what we want to share with our users, here readers, but the source is easier to manage.
+The static site generator, combines everything.
+This makes it so that content that should appear for example on every page does not need to be repeated.
+It also allows us to separate the content from the visual style for the most part.

+These are static sites because other tools, for example wordpress, also separate the content and the style, but they do so dynamically, when a visitor goes to the website, it pulls content from a database, inserts it into the html and then sends it to the visitor's browser.
 ### Why GitHub Pages is awesome!

 GitHub Pages allows you to version control your website.
 This is useful for a lot of different reasons.
 It allows you to